Aurelien-Peter/OpenCropPhenotyping/README.md

 - a CSV file containing statistics for each vegetation index;
 - a text file containing the estimated crop cover.

-The output directory is organized as follows:
+The results directory is organized as follows:

-output_dir/
+results/
 ├── indices/
 │ &ensp;&ensp;&ensp;├── ndvi.tif
 │ &ensp;&ensp;&ensp;├── savi.tif